YouHayNeZ/Henry_Porter_and_the_Lost_ITKey/README.txt

 - If the player loses all lives or the timer reaches 0, he loses the level and can restart it if he wants to
-- If the user wants to pause the game, he can press ESC, to continue he can press the continue button or ENTER
+- If the user wants to pause the game, he can press ESC, to continue he can press the continue button (which is not active before pressing start game button at least once) or press ENTER instead
 - The player can win the level by colliding with the exit while having at least one key

-- When the player wins or loses, the endgame screen with the appropriate buttons appears (menu button, next level OR restart level button depending on whether player won or lost)
+- When the player wins or loses, the endgame screen with the appropriate buttons appears (menu button, next level OR restart level button depending on whether the player won or lost)
     - if the next level button is pressed, the next level map is automatically loaded
     - alternatively, the user can go to the menu, hit the choose level button and choose a different level map file